Measuring Energy Consumption

-In 2007, the Bank began reporting its energy usage within Canadian operations (see charts below).
-In 2009, the Bank began working with international locations to identify and implement local energy tracking systems in Chile, Mexico, Peru, Costa Rica.
-In 2010 El Salvador and Jamaica were added.
-In line with the Bank's commitment to increase international reporting, this year's data includes information from the Dominican Republic and Trinidad and Tobago for the first time.
-Along with Canada, Scotiabank's reporting covers more than 84% of our multinational operations.
+Since 2007, the Bank has been reporting its energy usage within Canadian operations (see charts below).
+In 2009, the Bank began working with international locations to identify and implement local energy-tracking systems and now, in 2013, this data includes Chile, Costa Rica, Dominican Republic ,El Salvador, Jamaica, Mexico, Trinidad and Tobago, Peru, and, for the first time, Puerto Rico.
+Scotiabankʼs reporting now covers more than 86% of our global operations.

-Canada — Energy conservation initiatives:
+Canada — General Energy Conservation Initiatives

 - Scotiabank has started to build energy reports and define appropriate metrics related to the usage of IT assets across the country.
 This reporting will lead to power-consumption measurements on a device-by-device basis.

-International — General energy consumption initiatives:
+International — General Energy Consumption Initiatives